FAQs

 Vouchers

 Yes, with the TRACS 202D changes you may now apply a rent change effective up to the voucher date on that month’s voucher.
-For example: a 8/1/2015 rent change could be applied to the August 2015 voucher that is completed in July.
+For example: a 8/1/2024 rent change could be applied to the August 2024 voucher that is completed in July.
 You will find more information on this TRACS 202D MAT User’s Guide, Appendix H. Remember, rents must be fully executed before claiming them on a voucher.
 A fully executed rent schedule means it has passed all the checks needed – all signatures are in place including the property and Navigate officials, HUD has approved and funded the change by allocating the increased funds to the account.
 It is only then that the rents are eligible to be claimed on the voucher.
-If you are unsure, please contact your assigned Accounting Specialist.
+If you are unsure, please contact your assigned Voucher Specialist.

 Most of all Terminations are effective on the last day of the month; however, there are times when the date could be another day but those cases are few.
 In this example the Termination date would be the last day of the month prior to when the Annual was due. for example: A 5/1 Annual is due so the Termination would be effective 4/30.